-Neighbours notified:1 October 2021Site Notice Date:1 October 2021Press Notice Date:21 October 2021
+Neighbours notified: 1 October 2021 Site Notice Date: 1 October 2021 Press Notice Date: 21 October 2021 received from 3 properties

-Number of ResponsesTotal number of comments 5 representations have been received from 3 properties
+Number of Responses Total number of comments 5 representations have been

 Summary of Comments

 One property makes reference to the parking issues around the site on match days, but largely refers to the large number of young players who visit the site for training each day.
 They express concern over their welfare in the likely event that they don't progress to be professional players.
 They also refer to the climate change implications of the development of the site in the past.